Utility classes and functions¶

 -

-A panel is a Matplotlib Axes or Subplot instance.
+- Represents a single panel in a multi-panel figure. - A panel is a Matplotlib Axes or Subplot instance.
 A data item may be an AnalogSignal, AnalogSignal, or a list of SpikeTrains.
 The Panel will automatically choose an appropriate representation.
-Multiple data items may be plotted in the same panel.
+Multiple data items may be plotted in the same panel. - Valid options are any valid Matplotlib formatting options that should be applied to the Axes/Subplot, plus in addition: - data_labels:

 - line_properties: